Help Us Help You

 Visiting the Surgery for Consultations or Collections

-- We ask all clients to wait in the car, and call in when you have arrived for the appointment.
-We will come and get you when it’s time for your appointment, and if we feel it’s suitable, may conduct an examination of your pet in our consult rooms whilst you wait in the car.
-In these instances we will talk to you on the phone during the consultation to discuss our findings.
+- Appointments.
+We ask all clients to wait in the car, and call in when you have arrived for the appointment.
+We will come and get you when it’s time for your appointment.

 Payment For Services

-We are now CARD ONLY and are not accepting cash payments.
+We prefer card payments where possible and are not accepting cash payments.
 The contactless limit has been raised to £45.